 During the evaluation of the search warrant requests, the most significant evidence to prove the existence of reasonable suspicion is receipts or invoices regarding counterfeit products.
 These are indispensable prerequisites to the examination of any other evidence by the courts.
-Both the Criminal Court of Peace and the Public Prosecution or invoices.
+Both the Criminal Court of Peace and the Public Prosecution Offices refuse almost all search warrant requests if the right holder fails to submit any receipts or invoices.
 Infringers who are aware of this generally abstain from issuing receipts or invoices for the sale of counterfeit products.
 Therefore, it becomes harder for the right holders to collect the necessary evidence to obtain a search warrant.
 Considering the strict approach of the Criminal Court of Peace and the infringers' abstention from issuing receipts or invoices, obtaining a search warrant has become almost impossible.